Culture of the Philippines: Cinema and media

 Salón de Pertierra was the first introduced moving picture on January 1, 1897, in the Philippines.
 All films were all in Spanish since Philippine cinema was first introduced during the final years of the Spanish era of the country.
 Antonio Ramos was the first known movie producer.
 He used the Lumiere Cinematograph when he filmed Panorama de Manila (Manila landscape), Fiesta de Quiapo (Quiapo Fiesta), Puente de España (Bridge of Spain), and Escenas Callejeras (Street scenes).
 Meanwhile, Jose Nepomuceno was dubbed as the "Father of Philippine Cinema".
-Dubbed as the "Father of Philippine Cinema", his work marked the start of cinema as an art form in the Philippines.
+His work marked the start of cinema as an art form in the Philippines.
 His first film produced was entitled Dalagang Bukid (Country Maiden) in 1919.

 Film showing resumed in 1900 during the American period.
 Walgrah, a British entrepreneur, opened the Cine Walgrah at No. 60 Calle Santa Rosa in Intramuros.
 It was also during this time that a movie market was formally created in the country along with the arrival of silent movies.
 These silent films were always accompanied by gramophone, a piano, a quartet, or a 200-man choir.
 During the Japanese occupation, filmmaking was put on hold.
 Nonetheless, it was continued on 1930s up until 1945 replacing the Hollywood market with Japanese films but met with little success.
 Postwar 1940s and the 1950s were known as the first golden age of Philippine cinema with the resurgence of mostly Visayan films through Lapu-Lapu Pictures.
+This period also saw the rise of film legend Paraluman.
 Nationalistic films became popular, and movie themes consisting primarily of war and heroism and proved to be successful with Philippine audiences.

 The 1950s saw the first golden age of Philippine cinema, with the emergence of more artistic and mature films, and significant improvement in cinematic techniques among filmmakers.
 The studio system produced frenetic activity in the Philippine film industry as many films were made annually and several local talents started to gain recognition abroad.
 Award-winning filmmakers and actors were first introduced during this period.
 As the decade drew to a close, the studio system monopoly came under siege as a result of labor-management conflicts.